 Alcoholism is in itself a serious illness, but unfortunately, many other health challenges can accompany it.
 One of the more serious side effects of alcohol dependency is the negative affect it can have on a person’s overall health.
 People who suffer with alcoholism may also experience the following:

 - Liver disease

 - Diabetes complications

 - Sight problems

 - Bone damage

 Alcoholism can have many detrimental effects in a person’s life, but there are also many ways to overcome alcohol dependence.
 There is no easy path to sobriety, but many people who suffer from alcoholism have received the help they needed to achieve and maintain sobriety.

 The circumstances and struggles that can lead to alcoholism are varied and personal, and, therefore, treatment is also varied and personal.
 When a person is ready to acknowledge their dependence upon alcohol and work toward sobriety, then seeking a professional’s may be a wise decision.
-With their training and expertise, addiction therapists can often guide their clients toward which treatments for alcoholism will be most effective.
+With their training and expertise, addiction therapists like those at Thriveworks in Buffalo, NY can often guide their clients toward which treatments for alcoholism will be most effective.

 Therapists have many tools to treat alcoholism, and often, a treatment plan combines different approaches.
 Thoroughly addressing the alcoholism in a person’s life may include a psychological element, a psychosocial element, and/or a pharmacological element.

 Psychological – Cognitive behavior therapy (CBT) may help alcoholics address the underlying reasons their addiction formed and continues.
 Counseling that utilizes CBT may help people who struggle with addiction overcome negative beliefs or thought patterns that have limited their past healing.